Join the closed beta waitlist.

 Finally, it’s incredibly important to us that podcast advertising is made available to businesses of all sizes.
 That’s why we’re so excited to announce that podcast advertising is coming to our self-service platform Spotify Ad Studio.

 By using Spotify Ad Studio, advertisers can tap into the Spotify Audience Network, reaching their target audience by demographic (age, gender, or location) or interest segment (ex: cooking or fitness).
 For example, a local university could run ads about their upcoming information session, targeting listeners by geography and across relevant age groups as they listen to podcasts and music.
-Today we are launching in closed beta in the United States and plan to expand testing to other markets over time.
+Today we are launching in closed beta in the United States—if you’re interested in beta testing with us, please sign up on our waitlist here:

 Podcast ads are coming to our self-serve platform.
 Sign up for the waitlist and be the first to know when they’re available.